District Attorney's Office (2510P)

 Number of Cases Reviewed and Prosecuted Decreasing

 Victim Services Survey Results Increasing

-Year three of our volunteer attorney program proved a success in 2016.
+The fourth year of our volunteer attorney program proved a success in 2017.
 Many newly-minted attorneys seek employment as prosecutors, but given the limited number of job openings, only a small number are able to find employment.
 Many are willing to devote their time to develop marketable skills as they obtain valuable experience working as deputy district attorneys.
 They provide 40 hours a week of service for a period of not more than six months.
-Last year, three of our volunteers moved into paid positions in other District Attorney or City Attorney offices, demonstrating the value and mutually beneficial nature of this program.
+Last year, more of our volunteers moved into paid positions in other District Attorney or City Attorney offices, demonstrating the value and mutually beneficial nature of this program.

 We continue to fine-tune and expand the functionality of our case management system.
 In the past year we have fully implemented electronic submissions of police reports from approximately 80% of the police agencies in San Mateo County.
 Simultaneously, we have implemented an electronic discovery process with the defense bar.
 Consequently, we have been able to eliminate the need for much of the paper flow into and out of the District Attorney’s Office.

 In the coming year, this continued transition toward electronic storage of data will expand to digital evidence.
 With many police agencies utilizing and planning to utilize body cameras, our office will be experiencing a massive influx of digital media.
 It is the goal of this office to implement a digital evidence management system so that police agencies can send digital data to us electronically, so that it can be stored and shared electronically.
 It is our expectation that the use of CD’s and DVD’s will incrementally decrease until the great majority of our casework occurs electronically, rather than with paper and discs.